CarGurus (CARG)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns in transaction fees from each user.
 ARPU also gives us unique insights into a user’s average order size and CarGurus’s take rate, or "cut", on each order.

-CarGurus’s ARPU growth has been exceptional over the last two years, averaging 11%.
-Although its paying dealers were flat during this time, the company’s ability to successfully increase monetization demonstrates its platform’s value for existing users.
+CarGurus’s ARPU growth has been exceptional over the last two years, averaging 11.3%.
+Its ability to increase monetization while growing its paying dealers demonstrates its platform’s value, as its users are spending significantly more than last year.
 CarGurus ARPU

 7. Gross Margin & Pricing Power